Can we hear the music you offer?

 May we bring our own organist?

 Although the wedding fee includes the services of an organist, some couples wish to bring their own.
-If you wish to use another organist, please note that you must obtain permission from Dr John Frederick Hudson, King's College Chapel Musician in Residence.
+If you wish to use another organist, please note that you must obtain permission from Stuart Muir, Director of Chapel and Ceremonial Music.
 Organists have to be able to demonstrate a professional level of competence because the instrument is particularly valuable; also, the Chapel is used extensively for services and concerts, so usually the only time to practise is an hour before the ceremony.

 May we book other musicians?